 - Launch and play Destiny 2 now.

-In-game overlays are undoubtedly important, especially for messages, but they do eat up some RAM as well.
-And this can also be the reason for the lag in the game.
+In-game overlays are undoubtedly important, particularly for messages, but they do consume some RAM as well.
+This can also be the reason for the lag in the game.

 Windows Game Bar